History of Supportive Housing

 With more than 45,000 units of supportive housing, New York continues to lead the nation in providing a permanent solution to homelessness.
 Offering a wide array of projects and services, New York’s nonprofit providers have developed an extensive knowledge base in the fields of development, management and service provision.
 As a result, supportive housing boasts remarkably high tenant retention rates.
 The ability of nonprofits to leverage private and public finding has allowed them to offer the most cost-effective solution to homelessness currently available.

 Supportive housing projects in New York provide secure, stable, high-quality accommodations and services to many populations who would otherwise end up in more expensive, institutional settings such as congregate shelters, prisons or public institutions.
-In New York City, the average daily operating cost of a supportive housing unit is $46, compared to a day in a shelter ($68), jail ($129), a psychiatric hospital ($467) or community hospital ($755) (2002 numbers derived from this seminal report).
+In New York City, the average daily operating cost of a supportive housing unit is $46, compared to a day in a shelter ($68), jail ($129), a psychiatric hospital ($467) or community hospital ($755) (2002 numbers).

 The field of supportive housing continues to mature: In recent years, providers have created supportive housing for families, youth aging out of foster care, ex-offenders and even grandparents raising grandchildren.
 As it grows, supportive housing will continue to transform and enhance individual lives and communities throughout New York.